rmcintosh/drone/README.md

 ./drone -a 8.8.8.8 13

-Where 8.8.8.8 is an IP address or CIDR range and 13 is the class type for the listing
+Where 8.8.8.8 is an IP address and 13 is the class type for the listing

 --